Hardcoreprawn/architecture/input/posts/requirements/performance.md

 ---
-Title: Performity
+Title: Performance
-Description: Ok, it's forced.
-But the performance of an application is critical to how well it performs the jobs a user needs to do.
+Lead: The performance of an application is critical to how well it performs the jobs a user needs to do.
 Tags:
   - Non-Functional Requirements
   - Requirements